preetamde/preetamde.github.io/Module_03.md

 openssl x509 -in redditcert -text -noout
 ```

 You might ask, what is this `-noout` flag.
 Well this flag tells, please do not send the output in base64 format.
-And `-text` , we are telling to send the output in human readable format.
+And with `-text` (to repeat) , we are telling to send the output in human readable format.

 ### What is inside CSR?